maga-net/project-chronos/README.md

 1.  **State Initialization**: The `BridgeOracle` loads its state from a local file (`oracle_state.json`), which contains the last block number it successfully processed.
 If the file doesn't exist, it starts from a pre-configured `start_block`.

-2.  **Block Range Calculation**: It determines the range of blocks to scan on the source chain, from the `last_processed_block + 1` up to the current latest block, processing in manageable chunks (`block_chunk_size`).
+2.  **Block Range Calculation**: It determines the range of blocks to scan on the source chain, from `last_processed_block + 1` up to the current latest block, processing in manageable chunks (`block_chunk_size`).

-3.  **Event Fetching**: The `BridgeContractEventHandler` queries the source chain's RPC node for `TokensLocked` events within this calculated block range.
+3.  **Event Fetching**: The `BridgeContractEventHandler` queries the source chain's RPC node for `TokensLocked` events within the calculated block range.

 4.  **Event Processing Loop**: For each event found:
     a.
 The event data is passed to the `TransactionValidator`.
     b.
 The validator checks if the transaction ID has been seen before.
-It then fetches the token's current price via a `requests` call and verifies that the transaction value is within the acceptable minimum and maximum limits.
+It then fetches the token's current price and verifies that the transaction value is within acceptable minimum and maximum limits.
     c.
 If validation is successful, the event data is passed to the `DestinationChainMinter`.
     d.
-The `DestinationChainMinter` simulates the creation and signing of a `mintWrappedTokens` transaction.
-It logs the details of what would be sent to the destination chain.
+The `DestinationChainMinter` simulates the creation and signing of a `mintWrappedTokens` transaction, logging the details of what would be sent to the destination chain.
     e.
 If validation fails, the event is logged and skipped.

-5.  **State Update**: After scanning the block range, the `BridgeOracle` updates its state with the last block number it scanned and saves it to `oracle_state.json`.
+5.  **State Update**: After processing the block range, the `BridgeOracle` updates its state with the last block number it scanned and saves it to `oracle_state.json` to ensure continuity.

 6.  **Wait**: The script waits for a configured interval (`poll_interval_seconds`) before starting the next cycle, preventing RPC rate-limiting and unnecessary resource consumption.

-## Usage Example
+## Usage

-**1. Prerequisites**
+### 1. Prerequisites

 -   Python 3.8+
--   Access to RPC URLs for a source and destination blockchain (e.g., from Alchemy, Infura, or a local node).
-For this example, you can use Sepolia (source) and Mumbai (destination).
+-   Access to source and destination blockchain RPC URLs (e.g., from Alchemy, Infura, or a local node).
+The simulation is configured for Sepolia (source) and Mumbai (destination).

-**2. Installation**
+### 2. Installation

 Clone the repository and install the required dependencies: